DataResearchLabs/my_time_tabulator/README.md

 #### 3.5 Setup Categories
 Next, enter some Project metadata:
 <img align="right" src="img/img_06_edit_categoriesX.png" width="581">
-1. **Open**: Next, click the "Categories" button to popup the "Edit Categories" dialog.
+1. **Open**: Click the "Categories" button to popup the "Edit Categories" dialog.
 This also is a simple name-value pair dialog.<br>
 2. **Data Entry**: Enter Category ID's at blue dot#1, and Category names as blue dot#2.<br>
 3. **Naming**: Choose whatever categorizations and naming conventions you want (numeric, alpha numeric mix, etc.).
 4. **Add More**: Continue to add projects by filling out Project ID's and Nams in the "\*" row.<br>